Network Manager⚓️

 Description

-instance, which enables sending and receiving commands within the network terminal.
+The Console property provides access to the NetworkConsole instance, which enables sending and receiving commands within the network terminal.
 This console module is used to execute commands, facilitate remote debugging, and interact with networked systems.
-Attempting to access this property before initializing the console module will throw an exception, ensuring that InitializeModule(Module.Console)
+Attempting to access this property before initializing the console module will throw an exception, ensuring that InitializeModule(Module.Console) is called prior to usage.
+Additionally, trying to set the console module more than once will result in an exception.

 Returns

-: The network console instance used for terminal commands.
+NetworkConsole: The network console instance used for terminal commands.

 Example